On eve of Brexit, Britain faces critical test to defend drug trial crown

 Kearns’ concerns are echoed by UK pharmaceutical industry body the ABPI, which warns of a brain drain from a sector that contributes about 2.7 billion pounds ($3.55 billion) to the economy and around 47,500 jobs.

-“Without the ability to influence the design of research programmes, leading researchers are likely to move out of, or not move into, the UK and this loss of globally recognised and highly skilled researchers will drastically undermine the UK’s research base,” it said.
+“Without the ability to influence the design of research programs, leading researchers are likely to move out of, or not move into, the UK and this loss of globally recognized and highly skilled researchers will drastically undermine the UK’s research base,” it said.

 It is not only the United Kingdom that faces risks though; the European Union stands to lose the expertise of a country that has accounted for an average of 28% of EU clinical trial applications over the past 10 years.